-I regularly get asked about free flight, i don’t recommend it without extreme care but here are a few tips
+I regularly get asked about free flight, i don’t recommend it with extreme care but here are a few tips

 The first step in training a bird for free flight training is basic flight training that is conducted indoors.This will build the foundation of trust and response from your bird that is necessary if you ever aspire to let them fly freely.
 The fact that parrots are intelligent allows them to understand these spoken commands.
 Among the behavior’s that you want to train your parrot to exhibit in response to spoken words are:

 1.Stay or don’t land on me – This is designed to have the bird refrain from landing on you, not to stay totally still.

 2.Go off – A command that indicates your bird should get off of you and fly somewhere else.

 3.Off there – Use this command to restrict your bird from certain locations where it might be in danger.

 4.On here or fly to me – As stated, this command is meant to have the bird fly to you.

 These training basics are helpful for having your bird fly indoors and alleviate the need to clip its wings.
 These are certainly not sufficient to enable you to try free-flying your parrot but are a good start to developing a trust with your bird.